John Tiptoft, 1st Earl of Worcester: Birth and education

 Born at Great Eversden in 1427, he was the son of John Tiptoft, 1st Baron Tiptoft, and Joyce Cherleton, co-heiress of Edward Charleton, 5th Baron Cherleton.
 He was notable for his education, studying at University College at Oxford University from the ages of 13 to 16.

-Through his father, he was a descendant of Charlemagne and through his mother he was a descendant of Llywelyn the Great and Henry III of England.
+Through his father, he was a descendant of Charlemagne and through his mother he was a descendant of Llywelyn the Great and Edward I of England.